 Maryknoll missioners live and work around the world in impoverished and marginalized communities.
 In these weekly reflections, missioners share their experiences and insights as they relate to readings for Mass.

-Orbis Books' offers two volumes of scripture reflections: A Maryknoll Liturgical Year: Reflections on the Readings for Year A and A Maryknoll Liturgical Year: Reflections on the Readings for Year C are collections of reflections written by Maryknoll missioners; they cover the readings for each Sunday and holy day from the first Sunday in Advent until the Feast of Christ the King for the A and C cycles of the liturgical year.
+Orbis Books' offers three volumes of scripture reflections: A Maryknoll Liturgical Year: Reflections on the Readings for Year A, A Maryknoll Liturgical Year: Reflections on the Readings for Year B and A Maryknoll Liturgical Year: Reflections on the Readings for Year C are collections of reflections written by Maryknoll missioners; they cover the readings for each Sunday and holy day from the first Sunday in Advent until the Feast of Christ the King for the three cycles of the liturgical year.
 Missioners share their reflections based on their experiences in Nepal, Guatemala, Tanzania, Oaxaca, to name only a few of the places where Maryknollers have served.
 Available at the Orbis website.
-The Year B volume will be available in fall 2014.

 After serving as a lay missioner in Guatemala in the 1990s, Kathy McNeely was a member of the Maryknoll Office for Global Concerns staff for many years.

 Dan Moriarty is a former Maryknoll lay missioner who works with Maryknoll's immersion program in Cochabamba, Bolivia.

 Sr. Cathy Encarnacion has served as a missioner in Panama and in her native Philippines.

 This week's reflection is written by Angel Mortel, who served along with her family as a lay missioner in Sao Paulo, Brazil.

 Fr.
 Leo Shea spent many years as a missioner in Venezuela and more recently in Jamaica.
 He writes the reflection for this year's celebration of the founding of the Maryknoll Society, on the feast day of Sts.
 Peter and Paul.